10botics/astro/_SEO_editing.md

 Ensure at least 600–800 Traditional Chinese characters of useful content.

 Keep sentences short and natural; do not artificially extend them.

-Use an H1 heading with 12–20 characters including the main keyword; avoid duplicate headings.

 Balance the number of headings with the amount of text (not too many for thin content).